scalyr/dataset-go/docs/ARCHITECTURE.md

 * if the buffer is not full and is older than `max_lifetime` then it's published as well (`I2.3`)
 * if the event is larger than remaining space in current `Buffer`, then the current `Buffer` is published and event is added into the new `Buffer`
 * if the event is larger than the maximum allowed size, then attribute values are trimmed - from the longest to the shortest

+### Known issues

+* `KI1` - Possible memory issues on error state recovery race condition
+  * exporter implements rejection mechanism (`C5`) to prevent memory issues
+  * exporter may face race condition on lastHttpStatus in following situation
+    * Incoming batch events are distributed into SessionA and SessionB
+    * SessionA request to DataSet fails -> exporter enter an error mode by setting lastHttpStatus.
+This prevents accepting further incoming batches.
+    * No matter of current lastHttpStatus SessionB sends batch to DataSet and fails as well.
+    * Later on SessionA retries sending previously failed batch and succeeds and sets lastHttpStatus.
+This enables accepting further incoming batches no matter of SessionB retries.
+    * Collector can pass events (handled by SessionB) which are stored in memory until SessionB retry succeeds.
+This may result into memory issues.